-This online briefing replaces our previous induction events and has the advantage of being accessible at a time of your choosing.
-It will provide you with guidance regarding the University Regulations, result processing methods and the operation of the University's boards for taught programmes.
-We would welcome your feedback on this briefing.
+Our online induction will provide you with guidance regarding the University Regulations, result processing methods and the operation of the University's boards for taught programmes.
+We would welcome your feedback on this resource.

 The University of the West of Scotland seeks to adopt the positive practice set out in the UK Quality Code for Higher Education, which is available from the QAA website www.qaa.ac.uk/quality-code.